Satisfactory Academic Progress (SAP) Policy

 You complete a course when you earn credit by receiving a passing grade.
 The following grades do not count toward your completed units (however, they do count toward attempted units): F, NC, W, WU, AU, I, IC, U, WF, SP, RD, RP.

-At the end of the year, we add together your attempted units for the preceding summer, fall and spring semesters.
-We review your cumulative GPA as of the end of spring and calculate the percentage of earned units out of those that you attempted.
-YOU MUST EARN AT LEAST 70% OF ATTEMPTED UNITS AND MEET THE MINIMUM GPA REQUIREMENTS TO MAINTAIN ELIGIBILITY FOR FINANCIAL AID FOR THE FOLLOWING YEAR.
+At the end of the year, we add together your cumulative attempted units.
+We review your cumulative GPA as of the end of spring and calculate the percentage of earned units based on the total number of units, including transfer units, that you have attempted.
+YOU MUST EARN AT LEAST 70% OF CUMULATIVE ATTEMPTED UNITS AND MEET THE MINIMUM GPA REQUIREMENTS TO MAINTAIN ELIGIBILITY FOR FINANCIAL AID FOR THE FOLLOWING YEAR.

 Federal regulations require that you complete your academic programs within 150% of the standard time frame for your program.
 At CSUF, we use 120 units as the standard undergraduate program, with 180 attempted units* as the maximum time frame or"unit cap" for undergraduate students and 45 attempted units as the unit cap for graduate students.
 Unit cap totals for programs requiring more than the standard number of units are listed here.
 The standard unit cap for graduates and post-baccalaureate students is based on the number of units required for your academic program.
 Courses numbered 500 or higher are considered "graduate courses" and are weighted at 1.5 times their unit value.
 The unit cap is 150% of the minimum required units after weighting of required graduate units in the program.
 All units are counted even if you did not receive financial aid and even if the units do not count for unit credit toward graduation.
 Once you reach the unit cap for your program, you are ineligible to receive financial aid.